-Exploring the east coast of England has now been made even easier, with the launch of The Coastal Pass.
-The interactive booking tool allows visitors to design their own itineraries, explore and book their holidays to the east coast of England at the click of a button.
+Exploring the coast of England has now been made even easier, with the launch of England's Coast.
+The interactive booking tool allows visitors to design their own itineraries, explore and book their holidays to coast of England at the click of a button.

 Suffolk Coast and Heaths Area of Outstanding Natural Beauty have created this fabulous itinterary, encapsulating the coast and countryside from Lowestoft to Harwich.

 9am - After a stay at Ivy House Hotel in Oulton Broad, leave Lowestoft and drive to Southwold via the A12/B1127.
 The 10 mile trip should take you approximately 20 minutes.
 Upon arrival, visit Southwold Pier and Harbour, treating yourself to an ice cream or a bottle of Adnams Ghost Ship from the Adnams Store, to enjoy later that evening.